College Policy Number/Title:

 The fact that an operator parks a vehicle in violation of any regulation without receiving a citation does not mean that the applicable regulation is no longer in effect.

-Vehicles parked in college parking lots after 1:00 a.m. without prior authorization from security, parked in fire zones, no-parking areas, or improperly parked in handicapped or reserved spaces, will be subject to towing at the owner's expense.
-Prior to the towing of the vehicle, the college's security office will notify the duty officer of the Howard County police department by telephone.
-Within 10 days of the vehicle being towed, the college's security office will attempt to determine the owner and send a certified letter to the owner indicating when and where the vehicle was towed.
-To determine the owner, the college's security office will first check the college’s records.
-If the owner is still undetermined, the college's security office will attempt to determine the owner through the Maryland Department of Motor Vehicles.
-The security office will keep on file a record of all vehicles towed, which includes the date towed and the location where towed.
+Vehicles parked in college parking lots after 1:00 a.m. without prior authorization from public safety, parked in fire zones, no-parking areas, or improperly parked in handicapped or reserved spaces, will be subject to towing at the owner's expense.
+Prior to having the vehicle towed, the college's public safety office will notify the duty officer of the Howard County police department by telephone.
+Within 10 days of the vehicle being towed, the college's public safety office will attempt to determine the owner and send a certified letter to the owner indicating when and where the vehicle was towed.
+To determine the owner, the college's public safety office will first check the college’s records.
+If the owner is still undetermined, the college's public safety office will attempt to determine the owner through the Maryland Department of Motor Vehicles.
+The public safety office will keep a record of all vehicles towed, which includes the date towed and the location where towed.

-Each citation carries a fine of $50.
-Failure to pay violations may result in the vehicle being towed, students not receiving grades and transcripts, and losing college privileges.
+Each citation carries a fine of $50, which must be paid to the college cashier's office.
+Failure to pay violations may result in the vehicle being towed, students not receiving official transcripts, and loss of college privileges.
 If the violator is a college employee, the employee will be subject to appropriate disciplinary action.

-Persons who feel they have received a traffic citation unjustly may appeal in writing to HCC’s director of security services.
+Persons who feel they have received a traffic citation unjustly may appeal in writing to HCC’s director of public safety.

 Reserving Parking Spaces